Kearran Giovanni: Life and career

 Giovanni was born in Lafayette, Louisiana and raised in Katy, Texas.
-She attended The High School for the Performing and Visual Arts in Austin, Texas and later the University of Cincinnati – College-Conservatory of Music.
+She attended The High School for the Performing and Visual Arts in Houston, Texas and later the University of Cincinnati – College-Conservatory of Music.
 In 2004, she moved to New York and began her career on Broadway, appearing in the ensemble of Hugh Jackman: Back on Broadway, Catch Me If You Can, Guys and Dolls, Sweet Charity, and Tarzan.

 Giovanni played Dr. Vivian Wright, a recurring role on the ABC daytime soap opera One Life to Live from 2009 to the series finale in 2012.
 In February 2012, Giovanni won her first series regular role as Detective Amy Sykes in the TNT police procedural series Major Crimes.
 She also guest-starred on USA Network's Royal Pains in 2012, and on The CW's Beauty and the Beast in 2013.

 In 2016, Giovanni had a recurring role as Senator Diane Hunter in the ABC political drama series Designated Survivor.
 Following the conclusion of Major Crimes in 2018, Giovanni guest-starred on The CW series Dynasty and the CBS series Bull, before recurring on the second season of the CW's Black Lightning as Cutter.

+In September 2026, she was cast as Dr. Nichols on the ABC soap opera General Hospital.